 Other highlights include a new version of Siebren Versteeg’s iconic 2012 work Daily Times (Performer), which is re-imagined for the exhibition.
 Here, a giant screen draws from headlines produced by the UAE-based English language newspaper The National and produces abstract paintings in response to its content.
 Also on view is Jenna Sutela’s musical film Nimiia Cétïï (2018) exploring consciousness, neural networks and a new Martian language.
 Following its recent presentation at The Shed in New York is Lynn Hershman Leeson’s Shadow Stalker (2019), an epic film that explores Predictive Policing, Identity Theft and the dangers of Data mining, featuring renowned actress Tessa Thompson and “The Spirit of the Deep Web” played by January Steward.

-The exhibition design for Art in the Age of Anxiety is created by former OMA/AMO architect and Yale Professor—and Sharjah Biennial 13 participant—Todd Reisz.
-Reisz’s work often focuses on cities of the Arabian Peninsula from both historical and contemporary perspectives.
+The exhibition design for Art in the Age of Anxiety is created by architect—and Sharjah Biennial 13 participant—Todd Reisz.
+Reisz's work often focuses on cities of the Arabian Peninsula from both historical and contemporary perspectives.
 Here, he has worked with curator Omar Kholeif to imagine a physical maze of corridors and experiences that will fully immerse the viewer.
-The exhibition will also be accompanied by a publication and a series of discursive events including a mini symposium.
+The exhibition will also be accompanied by a publication after the exhibition and a series of discursive events including a mini symposium.
 The full schedule of events will be available in early 2020.